xissburg/edyn/docs/Design.md

 ## Collision Events

 Observe collision events by subscribing to EnTT component events on `edyn::contact_point`.
 Note that `on_construct<edyn::contact_point>` will be triggered before the constraint solver runs, thus the applied impulses will be zero.
-If that information is necessary, postpone collision event processing by storing new contacts into a list and going over them later, for example, to play sounds with a volume that's proportional to collision impulse.
+If that information is necessary, observe construction of `edyn::contact_started_tag` instead.
+It's an empty component added to all new contacts after the solver step, thus ensuring the `edyn::contact_point_impulse` will contain the first applied impulse.

 If per-manifold event processing is necessary, observe `on_construct<edyn::contact_point_list>` and store the `edyn::contact_point_list::parent` entity for later processing.